barefootcoder/perrin-bday-campaign/README.md

 remember for years to come.
 Especially since this is a one-shot (that is, a self-contained adventure designed to be run in one day), you don't have to worry about anything too bad happening to your character.
 We're just going to mess around and have fun with it.

+If you know the rules of D&D, you may be interested to know about the [house rules][HR] we use.

+### What You Need to Do To Prepare

+All you need to do is come up with an idea for a character.
+If you want to flesh that out, read through the "Character Creation" section below; it's especially useful if you already have some experience making D&D characters.

+If you don't have experience, that's okay: just come up with an idea of what sort of character you'd like to play—someone who's good at fighting, someone who's good at magic, someone who's good at sneaking—and I can help you figure out the rest.

+You can work on your character on your own, with me, or with the other players.
+Talking through your ideas in a group can be lots of fun, and helps everyone come up with complementary characters.

+If you have dice, feel free to bring them, but you don't have to.

+If you want to start filling out your character sheet ahead of time, you can use the [simple fillable character sheet from Wizards][CS], or you can try using [Myth Weavers][MW].
+Myth Weavers has sheets that will do some of the math for you, but you have to sign up for a (free) account.

 ### Character Creation